letzya/tyk-docs/tyk-docs/content/api-management/graphql.md

 ##### Setting a Global Header

 1. After creating your supergraph, open the API in your Dashboard.
-2. From the Subgraphs tab click Global Headers.
+2. From the Subgraphs tab, click Global Headers.
 {{< img src="/img/dashboard/graphql/global-header1.png" alt="Global Header setup for a supergraph" >}}

 3. Enter your header name and value.
 You can add more headers by clicking Add Headers.